SteffenPL/steffenpl.github.io/src/research/projects/cell-migration-model.md

 Some experiments one can perform with the simulation:
 - Do cells still migrate collectively in the absence of cell-cell repulsion?
 - How important is confinement?
+- You can interactively move cells with the mouse.
+Can you change the direction of migration that way?

 <div>